Industry Standard

 Major Jewelry Chains and Trusted Retailers

-Many buyers prefer established jewelry brands and chain stores because they often provide standardized pricing, receipts, and after-sales support.
+Many buyers prefer established jewelry brands and national retailers because they often provide a more standardized experience.

 • Better documentation